-The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in both the government-wide and governmental fund financial statements.
-The notes to the financial statements can be found on Pages 26 through 46 of this report.
+The notes to the financial statements provide additional information that are essential to a full understanding of the data provided in both the government-wide and governmental fund financial statements.
+The notes to the financial statements can be found on Pages 29 through 51 of this report.